Louisville escapes major sanctions in hoops bribery case - WHIZ News

 Former Cardinals assistant coach Jordan Fair and associate head coach Kenny Johnson received two-year show-cause orders for Level I violations.
 The IARP concluded that Fair “was knowingly involved” in arranging a cash payment in exchange for a player enrolling at Louisville.

-The IARP, created to examine complex cases, announced the decision Thursday.
-It also restricted Louisville’s recruiting visits for this academic year and issued a public reprimand.
+The IARP, created to decide complex cases, also restricted Louisville’s recruiting visits for this academic year and issued a public reprimand.

+“We were hopeful of a successful outcome, and that’s what we received,” Cardinals athletic director Josh Heird said.

 The IARP was created out of proposals from a commission led by former U.S. Secretary of State Condoleezza Rice in 2018 to reform college basketball.
 The panel’s decision cannot be appealed.

 The NCAA in May 2020 accused Louisville of committing a Level I violation for an improper recruiting offer and several Level II violations.
-Pitino was accused of failing to promote an atmosphere of compliance.
+Pitino was accused of failing to promote an atmosphere of compliance — an accusation the IARP concluded was unfounded.

 Louisville had previously been placed on NCAA probation because of a sex scandal.
 Thursday’s decision by the IARP put the latest disciplinary matter to rest for a school that has endured several scandals since 2015.